maskho/audiotextbooks/content/functions/content.md

 ---

     // NOTES
-    // +philipp@mathigon.org I pulled the intervals of increase from the cards.
+    // +sak@madras.id I pulled the intervals of increase from the cards.
 Do we want to pull it from the discussion, too?
 It gives a few more opportunities to use intevals.

 Intuitively, we understand that the graph is increasing when Ren’s body is moving [[up | down]].
 The notation for increasing is different from tuning points and intercepts.
 Since the graph increases for more than one point, we represent the section of the graph using an [__interval__](gloss:interval).
 The interval communicates the [[x | d(x)]] values corresponding to Ren’s increasing height.
 Note that there are many different ways to write intervals, we use inequalities in this chapter.